 Residential areas border these parcels on the east, west, and south.
 Thompson Drive and Pennsylvania Avenue are owned and operated by the City of Bremerton.
-A combined storm sewer overflow outfall runs from Pennsylvania Avenue and discharges approximately 30 yards offshore of the site.
-The site is located within the Suquamish Tribe's usual and accustomed (U&A) fishing and shell fishing area.
-Within the U&A, the tribe has treaty-reserved fishing and shell fishing rights.
-The tribe co-manages fishery resources with the state of Washington.
+A combined storm sewer overflow outfall runs from Pennsylvania Avenue and discharges approximately 30 yards

 The intertidal and subtidal lands in this area are state-owned aquatic land managed by Washington State Department of Natural Resources (DNR).
 This includes the land along the shoreline that is exposed and submerged with the ebb and flow of tides.
-The shoreline is mostly accessible when water is at four feet above mean lower low water $^{2}$ (+4) and below.
+The shoreline is mostly accessible when water is at four feet above mean lower low water 2 (+4) and below.